 MOZART: The Coronation Mass K317, Vox early stereo from 1957 with Wilma Lipp, Christa Ludwig, Vienna Pro Music Orchestra etc was issued on a 2-CD set with Haydn's Creation on Turnabout 30371 00087 from Carlton Classics in England.
 Vesperae solemnes de confessore K339 made the same year was on Turnabout 30371 00522 in the UK, combined with Haydn's Paukenmesse conducted by Hans Gillsberger; and the Kaudate Dominum section of the Vesperae was used as a filler on 1PSR90053 (whatever that is) which contains the Mass K427 conducted by Grossman.
 Finally, the Coronation Mass, the Vesperae and and symphonies no. 38 Prague, 39 & 41 Jupiter made in mono in 1955, were all in 2-CD VoxBox Legends CDX2 5524.
-All were originally Vienna Pro Musica Orchestra, correctly described on the Turnabout disc above perhaps because it used the original cover art, but on this new VoxBox described as Vienna Symphony Orchestra.
+All were originally Vienna Pro Musica Orchestra, correctly described on the Turnabout disc above perhaps because it used the original cover art, but on the VoxBox described as the Vienna Symphony Orchestra.

 MOZART overtures: see VARIOUS